ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Chronomancer/4th Level/Temporal Stop.md

 	- You are not considered to be in the target sphere.
 	- You can end this psycast at any time.
 - **Stats**:
-	- .ft Target Sphere Radius.
+	- 15ft Target Sphere Radius.
 - **Upcasting**:
-	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, .
+	- You cannot upcast this psycast.